 Ancient Mayan Ballgames

-The goal of this game was to hit the ball into a stone hoop.
+In the Mayan Ballgames, the goal of this game was to hit the ball into a stone hoop.
 The ball could not be picked up however.
 It had to be bounced off of leather shields that were attached to the players, arms, legs, and chest.

 The Mayan ballgame had important religious relevance as well.
 In some Mayan areads, the winners were sacraficed, while in others the losers were sacrificed.
 According to their beliefs, human sacrifice was vital for the prosperity of everything they did.